Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Hyft Architecture

 \subsection{Hybrid Adder Tree}

 After computing the outputs $e^{z'}_{float}$ from the hybrid exponent unit, the subsequent step involves summing these values together.
 This summation is essential for calculating the denominator in Equation~\ref{Softmax_2}.
 However, it's worth noting that the summation operation among floating-point numbers can be computationally expensive.
-This is because it necessitates shifting the mantissas within each operand to align the exponent fields before summing the mantissas.
-The shift operation can consume a significant amount of hardware resources.

 To reduce this computational cost, a floating point to fixed point converter (FP2FX) converts $e^{z'}_{float}$ to $e^{z'}_{fixed}$ to perform the summation in fixed-point format.
 Furthermore, since the inputs $z'$ are non-positive, the values of $e^{z'}$ fall within the range of $(0,1]$.
 As a result, the sign bit in the fixed-point representation $e^{z'}_{fixed}$ is unnecessary, and only one bit for the integer part is required.
 We also implements a fractional bits of $e^{z'}_{fixed}$ to be fully configurable to enable an better flexibility between hardware performance and accuracy performance.
 The resultant summation $\sum_{j=0}^{N-1} e^{z'_{j}}$ is then converted back to floating point format using a leading one detector (LOD) to facilitate the operation of the hybrid division-multiplication unit (Hybrid DIV-MUL unit in Figure~\ref{fig:sm_arch}), which is described next.